 Owning an exotic animal comes with a unique level of legal responsibility known as “strict liability.”
 This means if your animal harms someone or damages property, you are held responsible, even if you took every precaution to prevent it.
 Carelessness doesn’t have to be a factor for you to be found liable.
 This is a significant legal risk that every potential owner must understand and prepare for.
 An incident can lead to serious personal injury claims and substantial financial consequences.
 Understanding this liability is a crucial part of making an informed decision about whether an exotic pet is right for you.

-Veterinary Care Rules
+Arranging for Proper Veterinary Care

 Bringing an exotic animal into the state also involves strict health protocols.
 Any animal transported into Missouri must have a recent health certificate, also known as a Certificate of Veterinary Inspection (CVI), from a licensed veterinarian.
 This certificate, typically issued within a few days of the animal’s arrival, confirms it is free from contagious diseases.
 For certain species, specific tests are also required to screen for illnesses that could pose a threat to local wildlife or public health.
 These animal health requirements are essential for preventing the spread of disease and ensuring your new pet is healthy from the start.